Entertainment/Den

 Apple TV, Fourth Generation

-You can easily sync your Apple TV via your Apple ID by just having your iPhone in proximity of the device, making setup a breeze.
+You can easily sync your Apple TV via your Apple ID by just having your iPhone near the device, making setup a breeze.
 The Apple TV app curates a remarkable amount of content so you can pick a show and watch through one of your subscriptions, or if that's not available, the app will bring you to a page to buy it.
 The "Watch Now" feature also queues all your content.
 And Siri allows you to tell Apple TV what to do, with controls for home automation.

 Amazon Fire TV, Second Generation

 Problems with Fire TV include a bias towards Amazon content.
-You can't natively pair Echo and Fire TV, which is weird, and you can't cast iPhone video to Fire TV without third party apps.
-Amazon Channels can also be a little confusing for new users, especially those not used to HBOs three different subscription platforms.
+You can't natively pair Echo and Fire TV, which is weird, and you can't cast iPhone video to Fire TV without third-party apps.
+Amazon Channels can also be a little confusing for new users, especially those not used to HBO's three different subscription platforms.

 Roku Premiere+

 Roku has the largest selection of 4K streaming, plus it doesn't favor or disfavor any service.
 You can easily access and stream all subscription services.
 The phone app is powerful and easy to use, and the private listening feature is great for anyone who wants to keep the noise level down.
-No pairing needed, just plug headphones into the remote.
+No pairing is needed; just plug headphones into the remote.
 There's a slot for a micro SD card.

 And the winner is?